SQream/sqream_docs/reference/sql/sql_statements/utility_commands/describe_session_queries.rst

      - The execution time (milliseconds)
    * - ``total_compute_time``
      - ``INTEGER``
-     - The total compute time during which the system actively engaged (milliseconds)
+     - The total compute time is the period when the system is actively working, measured in milliseconds.
+If multiple workers are handling a query, the compute time might be longer than the time it takes to execute the query
    * - ``rows_read``
      - ``INTEGER``
      - The number of rows read by the query